bioinf/Gematria/README.md

 # GeMaTrIA
-This project is devoted to development of fast and easy tool for Genome Mappability Track Analysis (GeMaTriA).
+This project is devoted to development of fast and easy tool for Genome Mappability Track Instant Analysis (GeMaTrIA).

 ## What is mappability?